This post contains affiliate links. For more information, please read our disclosure policy.

 After a long day of exploring, visit one of Tromsø’s oldest pub for some brewskies!

-If you want an educational experience and would like to know and have a deeper understanding of Norway’s sea expedition traditions, Polaria is an aquarium and a museum with interactive exhibitions about marine life that took place in Norway.
+If you want an educational experience and would like to know and have a deeper understanding of Norway’s sea expedition traditions, Polaria is an aquarium and a museum with interactive exhibitions about the marine life that took place in Norway.
 This is a good place to visit with the family.

 Go Whale watching